tpersp/EchoView/README.md

 ### 2. Run setup (optional)
 Use `./setup.sh` to configure local or SMB media storage and install systemd services.
-The script also installs a minimal X server and Chromium to show the fullscreen display.
+The script installs a minimal X server and a small Python based viewer that displays the fullscreen slideshow without launching a full browser.
 You can run the server manually as shown below.

 ### 3. Run the server
 ```bash